Jeju Province: Tourist attractions

 Sangumburi Crater is the crater of an extinct volcano.
 Unlike its brethren Halla-san and Songsan Ilch'ubong, this one exploded quickly but did not spew much lava nor did it form much of a surrounding cone.
 This phenomenon is called maru in Korean, and Sangumburi is the only one of its kind in the country, making it Natural Monument #263.
 The remaining crater is 100 m deep and an average of 350 ms across.
 Over 400 species of plants and animals live inside the crater.

 Visitors can walk around part of the rim (the rest is private property and fenced off), but they cannot venture down inside the crater.
 A well-paved path leads from the parking area to the viewing area, which has a small pavilion and several vista points.
 Also on the grounds are gravesites made in traditional Jeju fashion: a wide, trapezoidal stone wall surrounding the burial mound.
 Several of the sites have small stone figures that guard the mound against evil spirits.
 At the park entrance are large rocks from the crater.
 During the eruption, molten rock flew from the volcano into the air and cooled into many exotic shapes.

 Seongsan Ilchulbong, also called 'Sunrise Peak', is an archetypal tuff cone formed by hydrovolcanic eruptions upon a shallow seabed about 5,000 years ago.
 On the eastern seaboard of Jeju Island and said to resemble a gigantic ancient castle, this tuff cone is 182 meters high, has a preserved bowl-like crater, and displays diverse inner structures resulting from the sea cliff.
 These features are considered to be of geologic worth, providing information on eruptive and depositional processes of hydromagnetic volcanoes worldwide as well as past volcanic activity of Seongsan Ilchulbong itself.

-Oedolgae is a 20-meter-tall pillar-shaped rock in Sammaebong, Seogwipo.
+Oedolgae is a 20-meter-tall pillar-shaped rock near the hill Sammaebong in Seogwipo.
 It was created 1.5 million years ago by a volcanic eruption.
 At the top of Oedolgae, there are pine trees growing naturally.
 According to legend, an old woman became a rock after waiting for her husband who went to sea to catch fish and didn't return for a long time.
 So people call it 'halmang bawi' meaning grandmother rock.
 On the left side of Oedolgae, there is a rock called someri bawi.
 A large grass area covers the rock, and the surrounding area is great for fishing.
 Oedolgae is a popular tourist destination, particularly with foreigners.